 A root pointer descriptor defines the root of a tree and can be a table descriptor or an early termination page descriptor.
 A table descriptor points to a descriptor table in memory that defines the next lower level in the translation tree.
-An early termination page descriptor causes immediate termination of the table search and contains the physical address of an area in memory that contains page frames corresponding to contiguous logical addresses (Refer to 9.5.3.1 Early Termination and Contiguous Memory).
+An early termination page descriptor causes immediate termination page descriptor causes immediate termination page.

-1.NOTE 1: If any of these fields are zero, the remaining fields are ignored.
+NOTE 1: If any of these fields are zero, the remaining fields are ignored.